Reading

 In a 2013 column at The Observer titled “There are Fewer than 10 Full-Time Art Critics in the U.S.,” Andrew Russeth wrote that “the tradition of a regularly recurring voice in a widely circulated newspaper or magazine or even alternative paper: people who have the opportunity to expose a wide variety of art to a broad audience on a continual basis” is largely disappearing.

-In an article published by The Atlantic on June 27, 2024, about the tumult at the Washington Post under the ownership of Jeff Bezos, when he purchased it, the paper “was still operating under the Graham-era tagline ‘For and About Washington,’ suited for a local publication with only a relatively small number of subscribers beyond the Beltway, even though the Post’s coverage of national politics brought in readers from further afield, especially online.”
+In The Atlantic on June 27, 2024, an article about the tumult at the Washington Post under the new ownership of Jeff Bezos, describes the paper as “still operating under the Graham-era tagline ‘For and About Washington,’ suited for a local publication with only a relatively small number of subscribers beyond the Beltway, even though the Post’s coverage of national politics brought in readers from further afield, especially online.”

 According to The Atlantic, the Post had been losing money for six straight years, and Bezos wanted to expand the reach to a national audience.
 “He said that the brand should be truly national, even international, given that the cost of reaching people online was essentially zero,” wrote Brian Stelter.
 “He called this the internet’s “gift.’”

-However, the flawed thinking here is that a newspaper should alienate an engaged local audience and the coverage that is essential to them in order to garner national headlines and web traffic.
+However, the flawed thinking here is that a newspaper should alienate an engaged local audience and the coverage that is essential to them in order to garner national headlines, web traffic, and profit.

 Where this logic fails is in confusing the difference between QUANTITY and QUALITY of readership, as well as in dismissing the longer term archival value of regional arts writing, which often forms the basis of art historical arguments, an ongoing academic and museological cannon.